 Apria slams OIG report on neb meds

-YARMOUTH, Maine - The industry continued to voice its outrage and disbelief last week over an OIG report that stated HME providers deliver little in the way of services to respiratory med patients.
+WASHINGTON - The industry continued to voice its outrage and disbelief last month over an OIG report that stated HME providers deliver little in the way of services to respiratory med patients.

 If that happens, providers say, they'll have to seriously consider exiting the med business or find new ways to cut costs.

 "The last two months I've lost money on that program with 2,000 patients," said Don White, president of Associated Healthcare in Amherst, N.Y.
 "We are seriously considering if we should be in the market as small as we are.
 We just don't have the buying power to get the drugs at a rate that will allow us a margin."

 If providers have cut back on services this year, it doesn't come as a surprise, said White, a former AAHomecare chairman.
 If Medicare is going to cut reimbursement, providers need to cut costs to maintain an adequate profit margin, and that usually means eliminating services or changing how they are delivered.

 "That people are cutting services seems logical, but Medicare doesn't care if you make money or not," White said.

 An AAHomecare study released in late September stated that 44% of providers report they'll stop dispensing respiratory meds to Medicare beneficiaries if their fee is reduced by more than a nominal amount.
 The results of the survey, conducted in August, were based on responses from 89 providers that serve between 55%-60% of all Medicare inhalation drug therapy patients.